-The default for distance settings on this menu is in feet.
-If your measurements are in feet, proceed to the next step; if your measurements are made in meters, press the $\checkmark$ Navigation Button 1 until the onscreen $\Rightarrow$ cursor is at the UNIT line on the menu.
-Then, press the $\checkmark$ / $\triangleright$ Navigation Button 1 so that METER is highlighted.
-When the change in measurement units is made, press the $\blacktriangle$ / $\checkmark$ Navigation Button 1 to return the $\Rightarrow$ cursor to the FL position.
+Once the DELAY ADJUST menu is on your screen, note that the default for distance settings is in feet.
+If your measurements are in feet, proceed to the next step; if your measurements are made in meters, press the Navigation Button until the onscreen → cursor is at the UNIT line on the menu.
+Then, press the Navigation Button so that METER is highlighted.
+When the change in measurement units is made, press the Navigation Button to return the → cursor to the FL position.